prozdrljivac/discord-rag-bot/README.md

 ## Todos

+- Research python-dotenv
+- Learn about async programming in python
-- Set up basic Discord Bot
+- Learn what intents are in Discord
 - Learn About RAG
 - Set Up a Vector Database
 - Specialize the Bot in a Specific Domain